Akuri (Parsi Eggs)

 Traditionally, Akuri is a milder spiced dish, as it's served in the morning.
 But that said, you can make yours as hot as you like - if you need your taste-buds woken up, then up the amount of chilli powder or add some fresh chopped chillies.
 If you want no heat, just omit the chilli powder completely and replace with a sweet paprika.
 I like mine to have the slightest of spice, so choose a mild chilli powder and use it sparingly.

-What should I serve with Akuri?
+What should I eat with akuri?

 Traditionally egg akuri is served with pav bread (a soft bread roll - like a dinner roll), I prefer mine with a simple roti, chapati or naan.
 I'll also go Western on occasion and serve it with a couple of slices of crusty toasted sourdough for hybrid 'Akuri on toast'.
 Again, you can decide!
 Whichever you choose, it will act as the perfect vehicle to the soft, fragrant eggs - a silky, spiced treat, to get your day off to the perfect start.